onyx-and-iris/VMR.ahk/VMR-Class/recorder-object.md

 ## Methods

 ## `ArmBus(index, [onOff])`
-If `onOff` is passed to the method, it switches the recording mode to 1 (bus) and arms/disarms the given bus.
+If `onOff` is passed to the method, it switches the recording mode to 1 (bus) and arms/disarms the given bus

 ```lua
     voicemeeter.recorder.ArmBus(3,true)